Kentia29/Portfolio/Plant_disease_classification/README.md

 ## Plant disease classification

 This dataset was obtained from Kaggle.
 Click [here](https://www.kaggle.com/datasets/saroz014/plant-disease) to download.
-Consists of 40000 JPG images 256x256 of healthy and diseased crop leaves which is categorized into 38 different classes:
+It consists of 40000 JPG images 256x256 of healthy and diseased crop leaves which is categorized into 38 different classes:
 - Apple___Apple_scab
 - Apple___Black_rot
 - Apple___Cedar_apple_rust